-Isaac Sanger opened the first Sanger store in McKinney that year.
+Isaac Sanger opened the first Sanger dry goods store in McKinney that year.
 The store’s stock was delivered from Houston by ox wagon.
 The trip took one month.
-Brother Lehman joined Isaac, and they opened stores in Decatur and Weatherford.
+Soon brother Lehman joined Isaac, and they opened stores in Decatur and Weatherford.

-In 1861, when sesession and war came, Lehman buried three hundred dollars in gold six feet deep, and the two brothers joined the Confederate Army.
+In 1861, when secession and war came, Lehman buried three hundred dollars in gold six feet deep, and the two brothers joined the Confederate Army.

-After the war, Lehman dug up his gold.
+After the war Lehman dug up his gold.
 Brothers Philip, Samuel, David, Jacob, and Alexander joined Isaac and Lehman.
-As the Houston and Texas Central railroad laid track north from Houston in the late 1860s and early 1870s, the Sangers built stores in the railroad towns: Millican, Bryan, Hearne, Calvert, Bremond, Kosse, Groesbeck, Corsicana, Dallas, Sherman, Waco.
+As the Houston & Texas Central railroad laid track north from Houston in the late 1860s and early 1870s, the Sanger brothers built stores in the railroad towns: Millican, Bryan, Hearne, Calvert, Bremond, Kosse, Groesbeck, Corsicana, Sherman, Waco.
 On average, the first stores were the size of today’s two-car garage.

-Soon after the Texas and Pacific railroad reached Fort Worth in 1876, the brothers opened a dry goods store here on Houston Street.
-This ad is from the 1877 Fort Worth city directory.
+In 1875 the brothers repeated their business model and opened a dry goods store in Fort Worth on Houston Street.
 As the Sanger chain grew, the brothers opened a buying office in New York City, an advertising department, a credit union.
-Among early Sanger salesmen were Frank James, brother of Jesse James, and Herbert Marcus, who would found Neiman-Marcus in 1907.
+Among early Sanger salesmen were Frank James, brother of Jesse James, and Herbert Marcus, who would found Neiman Marcus in 1907.

 The brothers ran big ads . . .